lukemonahan/splunk_modinput_prometheus/README.md

 ### Prometheus remote-write
 With this configuration, Prometheus pushes metrics to Splunk with it's remote_write functionality.

 Pros:

  - Most efficient way to ingest all, or nearly all, metrics from a Prometheus server into Splunk
  - HA and scaling of Splunk achievable with HTTP load balancers

 Cons:

- - Must send to Splunk with same frequency as metrics are gathered into Prometheus
+ - Must send metrics to Splunk with same frequency as they are gathered into Prometheus
+ - Probably not the best choice unless you want to send almost all Prometheus metrics to Splunk

 ![](https://raw.githubusercontent.com/ltmon/splunk_modinput_prometheus/master/overview.png)